SANTORINI

 Which are the best known varieties?

-Some forty grape varieties produce an average yield of 350 kilos per 1000sqm on the 3,706 acres of Santorini’s vineyard.
+Some forty grape varieties produce an average yield of 350 kilos per 1000sqm in Santorini.
 Here are some of the best known varieties:

 Accounting for 80% of the island’s production, Assyrtiko is widely cultivated throughout Greece due to its high adaptability to different bioclimatic conditions.
-High acidity and freshness are characteristics of the wines made using this variety.
+This varietal is characterised by high acidity and freshness.

-Mainly used for mixing with Assyrtiko, the white variety of Athiri produces wine with a high alcohol content.
+The white variety of Athiri produces wine with a high alcohol content and is usually mixed with Assyrtiko variety.

-In the 70’s, wines produced using the varieties Assyrtiko, Athiri and Aidani gained the right to be lawfully acknowledged as VQPRD (Vin de Qualité Produit Dans Une Région Déterminée).
-Three types of wine which can be marked “VQPRD” are produced on the island:
+In the 70’s, wines produced using the varieties Assyrtiko, Athiri and Aidani gained the right to be lawfully acknowledged as QWPSR (Quality Wine Produced in a Specific Region).

-A white wine named Nykteri, which ages in the barrel for several months and has a high alcohol content.
+Nykteri is a white wine, which ages in the barrel for several months and has a high alcohol content.
 It owes its name (Nykteri comes from “nykta” = night) to the fact that, in the past, the vinification procedure would take place at night to eliminate the risk of oxidisation.